zpainter/iassist/content/about/regional-report-2008-2009-africa.md

 author = "t.alatera"
 title = "Regional Report 2008-2009: Africa"
 oldpath = "/about/regional-report-2008-2009-africa"
-postdate = "2010-11-26 06:16:58 -0700"
+date = "2010-11-26 06:16:58 -0700"
 draft = "false"
 +++
 IASSIST Report of the African Regional Secretary

-By\
+By
-Kitzito Kasozi\
+Kitzito Kasozi
-Director Information Technology\
+Director Information Technology
-Uganda Bureau of Statistics\
+Uganda Bureau of Statistics
 2009

 This report is centered on the Africa Association of Statistical Data